openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

-This Chapter introduces the |LANG| features that are considered a part of the language but do not have corresponding analogues in |TS|, and are therefore not recommended to those who need a single source code for Typescript and |LANG|.
+This Chapter introduces the |LANG| features that are considered a part of the language but do not have corresponding analogues in |TS|, and are therefore not recommended to those who need a single source code for |TS|
+and |LANG|.

 Some features introduced in this Chapter are still under discussion and can be